Home » Grass vs Clay vs Hard Courts: Which Tennis Surface Suits Your Game?

 Challenges

-The firm surface of hard courts can lead to more impact on joints, which over time can result in more injuries, especially for professional players who spend most of their time on these courts.
-Outdoor hard courts are still exposed to the elements and can become slippery in wet conditions.
+The solid surfaces of hard courts cause more impact on the joints and eventually lead to more injuries, especially in professional players who spend the most amount of their time on these courts.
+Outdoor hard courts are exposed to the elements and become slippery in wet conditions.

 Is Hard Right for You?